Luke-Kurlandski-TCNJ/FSA-Recognizer/README.md

 ```

 where
-- '<path>' is a path to the directory containing the FSA files, e.g., './data/1-complete',
+- `<path>` is a path to the directory containing the FSA files, e.g., './data/1-complete',
 - '<string>' is a string to test the above FSA on, e.g., 'ababab', and
 - '<task>' is used to determine which deliverable should be run, one of 'D1', 'D2', or 'D3'.